jruwaard/aph_ema_handbook/docs/features.md

 Both the auto-correlation analysis and the moving average plot suggest periodicity in the EMA time series.
 Suppose we want to know more about this periodicity.
 Is there a way to quantify it?
 Yes, there is.
-With a technique called Fourier Analysis, the strength ('power') of various frequencies can be quantified.
+With a technique called Fourier Analysis, the strength ('power') of the evidence for the presence of various frequencies can be quantified.
 Figure \@ref(fig:feat-plot-pow) shows what happens if we run a Fourier analysis of our time series (with R's built-in function `spec.pgram`).

 <div class="figure" style="text-align: center">
 <img src="features_files/figure-html/feat-plot-pow-1.png" alt="periodogram of the EMA time series, revealing a one-day and a one-week period." width="100%" />